bigskysoftware/htmx/www/content/essays/codin-dirty.md

 > * "The first thing you might notice is that the program got a lot longer.
 It went from a little over one page to
 >    nearly three pages in length."

-I don't think classes should be particularly small, or that you should prefer polymorphism to a simple (or even a long, janky) if/else statement, or that a given module should only have one reason to change.
+As with functions, I don't think classes should be particularly small, or that you should prefer polymorphism to a simple (or even a long, janky) if/else statement, or that a given module should only have one reason to change.

 And I think the last sentence is a good hint why: you tend to end up with a lot more code which may be of little real benefit to the system.